WildernessLabs/Meadow.CLI/README.md

 ## Uninstall the Meadow.CLI tool

-If you ever need to remove the Meadow.CLI tool, you can remove it through the .NET command-line tool as you would any other global tool.
+To uninstall the Meadow.CLI, remove it using the .NET command-line tool:

 ```console
 dotnet tool uninstall WildernessLabs.Meadow.CLI --global